Catholics Affirm Sola Scriptura

 Any difference between Catholic and Protestant teachings is then

-blamed on the assumption that Catholics eagerly allow Tradition to
+blamed on the assumption that Catholics willfully allow Tradition to

 usurp Sacred Scripture.

-than one idea in the mind, and still be able to function.
+than one idea in the mind, while still being able to function.
 Therefore,

 they reckon that Catholics must be either adding to, or contradicting